The SCI at Des Moines 2016

 David Orth (Kansas) and Mary Ann McNeill (Iowa) with their show-winning Seraphim and Anya Ellis.
 Grand Champion (middle; Mc Neill), Reserve Champion (right; Orth)

-David Orth (Kansas) and Mary Ann McNeill (Iowa) with their show-winning Seraphim and Anya Ellis.
+David Orth (Kansas) and Mary Ann McNeill (Iowa) with their show-winning Seraphim, and Anya Ellis.
 Grand Champion (2nd Seraph from left; Mc Neill), Reserve Champion (far right; Orth)

-The Seraphim Club International at Des Moines
+The Seraphim Club International at Des Moines, 2013

 (As published in Purebred Pigeon magazine, Jan/Feb 2014, with new edits in November 2022, to keep current.)

-Seraphim remain on the Rare Breeds List as an uncommon variety, with a few dedicated Fanciers across the United States seriously focused on maintaining and improving this relatively new breed.
+Seraphim remain on the Rare Breeds List as an uncommon variety, with a few dedicated fanciers across the United States seriously focused on maintaining and improving this relatively new breed.
 The Seraphim project, started by Anne (Anya) Ellis in 1986, was intended to create a “Classic”, an artistic vision that once achieved would remain unchanged over time.

-So, to celebrate this milestone in the history of Seraphim, the SCI decided, for the first time in its eleven-year history, to sanction an independent Seraphim Club International Meet in Des Moines with the Iowa State Pigeon Association, and in affiliation with the Rare Breeds Pigeon Club.
+So, to celebrate this milestone in the history of Seraphim, the SCI decided, for the first time in its eleven-year history, to sanction an independent Seraphim Club International Meet in Des Moines with the Iowa State Pigeon Association, in affiliation with the Rare Breeds Pigeon Club.
 Not only that, the SCI decided this should be their first official National Meet for Seraphim.
-For such a special occasion, the Club had to do something a bit different than the normal routine and focus strongly on new education for exhibitors to include what is expected of today’s Seraph as well as the history, vision, art, science, and philosophy behind Seraphim.
+For such a special occasion, the Club had to do something a bit different than the normal routine and focus strongly on new education for exhibitors, to include what is expected of today’s Seraph, as well as the history, vision, art, science, and philosophy behind Seraphim.
 Anya agreed to be the Judge and dedicate herself to a day of intense interaction with the exhibitors.
 What could have been a 90-minute-long task of judging instead became a five-hour marathon of education, with all exhibitors watching, listening, and asking questions as Anya went from bird to bird explaining every detail of what makes a great Seraph and what doesn’t, pulling information from many fields to paint a picture of the ultimate Seraph for the group.
 It was by far the most useful and fulfilling experience any of the exhibitors present ever had at a pigeon show – and exhausting!
 But at the end of the day, everyone understood the task before them, and exactly why their Seraphim did or did not meet the Standard of Perfection, and they understood the difference between the 2013 Seraph and the 1996 Seraph.
 Everyone left the show tired but newly energized.

 In keeping with the significance of this first-ever event, the SCI decorated the final judging area with white feather boas, an enormous canister of colorful holiday ornaments, and an award-winning wood carving of a Seraph done by Clark Weaver of Grinnell, Iowa.
 Exhibitors were present from Iowa, Missouri, Kansas, and Minnesota, and there were thirty-five entries for the show.
-Those awarded points for “Highly Superior” Seraphim included David Orth of Kansas, Judy Miller of Missouri, and David Coster of Iowa.
+Those awarded points for “High Standard” Seraphim included David Orth of Kansas, Judy Miller of Missouri, and David Coster of Iowa.
 Mary McNeil of Iowa had a last- minute complication that prevented her from showing any birds that would no doubt have won points too.

 Anya Ellis with her creation.
 From the right, Best YH, Best OH (Champion), Best YC (Reserve Champion).
 Best OC 5th from right; all others were finalists for Best OC